taw00/manuscript-css/README.md

   Not yet anyway.
 - There is a bug with page breaking.
 The CSS is configured to disallow page breaking in weird places, like between a chapter title and the prose, but those rules are ignored.
+I don't know why.

+### Completely untested:

+- Tables
+- I have also done no styling for images.
+If you want to add images to your document, you are on your own.
+For now.
+I'll probably play with that in the future.
+- I have tested manuscript.css with only a couple markdown editors and renderers.
+Some editors change the look and feel of certain elements, so just be aware.
+Since I overload the purpose of Joplin when I draft, I had to create a set of CSS to squash all of its Joplinisms when I render the document.
+Let me know what you see out there in the wild.
+- Using this with HTML instead of markdown.
+Well, it should just work, I just haven't tried it.
+I mean, markdown, in the end, is really just HTML with a bit of varnish.

 ### My writer's workflow:
-1. 0-draft is either in markdown or hand-written
+1. 0-draft: either in markdown or hand-written
-2. Drafting by leveraging the Joplin Application <https://joplinapp.org>
+2. work-in-progress: markdown drafting via the Joplin desktop application
-   (_Joplin is a note-taking software application that also serves as an
+   <https://joplinapp.org>. (_Joplin is a note-taking software application that
-     excellent general purpose markdown editor._)
+   also serves as an excellent general purpose markdown editor._)
-3. Periodic sharing of drafts or portion of a drafts with critique partners and alpha readers.
-For this, I also use Joplin's excellent Joplin Cloud service where all my work is backed up securely to the cloud and where I can selectively publish to the web a pretty, rendered version of my work.
+3. review by other: I periodic share drafts or portion of a drafts with critique partners, alpha readers, and beta readers.
+For this, I also use Joplin's excellent Joplin Cloud service which has a really convenient "publish to the web" feature.

-This *should* work with just about any markdown editor out there.
-You may have to do some custom CSS to ensure the renderer of your choice doesn't add in extra stylings of its own.
-Since I overload the purpose of Joplin when I draft, I had to create a set of CSS to squash all of its Joplinisms when I render the document.
+4. submission for publication: I port my markdown over to LibreOffice writer.
+I developed a manuscript template and it doesn't take me long to convert my markdown to LibreOffice, do a final proofread, and then submit a .docx file.

+### For the Future
+- The one big missing feature is, as I mentioned above, support for a per-page header with LASTNAME / SHORT TITLE / PAGENUMBER in the upper-righthand corner.
+If I can get that working (via javascript maybe?)
+I may be able to never leave markdown, even for submissions (assuming they accept PDF).

 ### Structure summary of a manuscript drafted in markdown